Fixing Attachment Control Is Not Working Issue in Access!

 Remember:

 You can’t convert a new field to some other data type.
-But there is an option to delete the field if any error occurs.
+However, there is an option to delete the field if any error occurs.

-Fix 2# Try To Add Attachment Field In Design View
+Method 2- Try To Add Attachment Field In the Design View

 • In the Access database navigation pane, make a right-click over the table in which you want to make changes.
 Now on the shortcut menu, tap to the Design View.